 Complementing the outstanding birding is the supreme natural beauty of the islands.
 Among the highlights are the luxuriant cloud forests of Dominica, the gorgeous coastline of Martinique, and the iconic Pitons of St. Lucia.

 Adding to the allure is the opportunity to travel aboard the Sea Cloud.
 Ornate in her construction, resplendent under sail, and owner of a vivid history, this majestic ship sets a standard by which all other ships are measured.
 All cabins are immaculately appointed and contain private facilities.
 Public areas include a lounge, viewing deck, lido deck, and bar.
 High quality cuisine is served in an elegant dining room.

-All nights (except the first night) and meals aboard the Sea Cloud; superior accommodations and cuisine; inter-island cruising; daily shore excursions involve mostly easy walks along roads; mild conditions with warm temperatures expected; rain possible.
+All nights and meals aboard the Sea Cloud; superior accommodations and cuisine; inter-island cruising; daily shore excursions involving mostly easy walks along roads; mild conditions with warm temperatures expected; rain possible.